SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 The <b>usage of inductive biases</b>, which corresponds to the usage of privileged information that eases the heavy lifting required by the model.
 These inductive biases are stressed throughout the blog post, but hereby a little overview:
 *	Visual inspection of the data cleaning is crucial for the success of the approach.
+* The lags are concentrated at a lag of one day
-*	Rescale time series so one shared model can be used.
+*	Rescale time series so one shared model can be used
 *	Predict differences (change) instead of absolute values
 *	Combination of zero and change model
 *	Make use of a global (zero and change model) and local component (embedding) in model
 *	Usage of persistence for time series that enter an unseen range in the adapt phase.
 *	Initialize the last layer weights of the change model near zero.
 This corresponds with predictions close to persistence as the starting point instead of random change predictions.

-### What would you do differently if you had unlimited (or a lot more) computing resourcesavailable for the prediction task?
-I would ensure that the multiprocessing is done on GPU's in the training phase.
-I would do a proper hyperparameter tuning in the cloud - now conservative settings are used as little was known about the unseen data.

 ### How would you further improve the model to make it faster, more accurate?
 <b>Increase speed</b>: